• Skip to primary navigation

 gluten free banana nut muffins recipe with chocolate pre baking

-I adapted the recipe from this Cream Cheese Banana Nut Bread, though I ended up altering nearly every ingredient to make it work with the gluten-free ingredients.
+I adapted the recipe from Bake or Break's Cream Cheese Banana Nut Bread, though I ended up altering nearly every ingredient to make it work with the gluten-free ingredients.
 I upped the eggs and leavening, reduced the sugar, and added chopped chocolate, as per Jay's request.
 He was hovering around the kitchen going, "Oh boy, are you gonna put chocolate in those?
 Chocolate banana nut muffins are my favorite!"
 He's no muffin-hater.

 tray of gluten free buckwheat muffins with banana, chocolate, and nuts

-Alternative Flours for Gluten Free Banana Muffins
+Alternative Flours for Muffins

 These muffins are undetectably gluten-free, thanks to a trio of flours.
 Sweet rice flour helps the muffins hold together.
 Oat flour adds fluffiness.
-And high protein buckwheat flour creates a sturdy crumb.
+And buckwheat flour creates a sturdy crumb.
 The oat and buckwheat flours lend big flavor as well as nutritional value.
 Another secret ingredient – cream cheese – stealthily adds rich moisture and tang, giving the muffins structure.
 No gums or starches needed here.

 gluten free banana muffins recipe with chocolate chips